EIC-SarthakSharma/C-training-repo/Readme.md

-Hi you've come to a repo with all c programs learnt during thr training
+Hi you've come to a repo with all the programs learnt during training In due time also adding Linux programs
+Injoyy!